-WASHINGTON – Taxpayer funds are being used for school sexuality education programs that subvert the idea of abstinence for teens and target children as young as 9 years old with lessons on masturbation, condom use and homosexuality, say opponents of the courses.
+WASHINGTON – Taxpayer funds are being used for school sexuality education programs that subvert the idea of abstinence for teens and targets children as young as nine years old with lessons on masturbation, condom use and homosexuality, say opponents of the courses.

 The Centers for Disease Control and Prevention (search) came under heavy fire last year for its "Programs That Work" (search) initiative, which offers a number of lessons targeting different age groups from elementary school through high school.

 But Robert Rector, a public health researcher at the Heritage Foundation (search), said he has learned that the lessons continue to be taught in schools around the country despite the fact the Bush administration pulled the plug on the program.

 “These programs, I can say with confidence, are still being promoted through the CDC — even though they are trying to hide it,” Rector said.